 - Involuntary conversion: If either property is subject to this during the two-year holding period, the parties will not be taxed.

 - Not for avoidance: If it can be established that your primary purpose is not to avoid Federal income tax, trading with related parties will be allowed.
-This is also called the non-tax avoidance exception,” which our pros can explain in more detail.
+This is also called the non-tax avoidance exception,” which our advisors can explain in more detail.